henrysky/MyGaiaDB/README.rst

 you can use symbolic link to create the required folder structure without duplicating files.
 For Linux and MacOS, you can use ``ln -s {source-dir-or-file-path} {symbolic-dir-or-file-path}``.
 For Windows, you can use ``mklink {symbolic-file-path} {source-file-path}`` or ``mklink /D {symbolic-dir-path} {source-dir-path}``.
-The **case sensitive** folder structure should look something like the following chart.
+The **case sensitive** folder structure should look something like the following chart:

 ::